MANAGEMENT AND ACCOUNTING WEB

 3. Advanced Cost Management Systems (based on a process view of the business) provide the link between the budgeting process and the reporting process.

-4. Portfolio Theory - allows managers to evaluate a company’s investments as a whole.
+4. Portfolio theory - allows managers to evaluate a company’s investments as a whole.
 The portfolio approach helps managers smooth the peaks and valleys of the investment cycle.
 For example, it helps show how mature, cash generating investments can be used to fund startup, cash using investments.

 It is also helpful in planning resource requirements and budgets at each functional level, as well as measuring the effects of various "investment kickers".